Measure transport with kernel mean embeddings: RKHS embeddings for mean-field dynamics

 As alluded to in the Introduction, we consider the task of replicating the curve of tempered distributions

 by the dynamics of a mean-field ordinary differential equation,

-We think of \eqref{eq:ODE} as a parameterisation of the time-marginal distributions $\rho_t := \mathrm{Law}(X_t)$ through the (time-dependent) vector-field $v_t$ (possibly itself depending on $\rho_t$).
+We think of \eqref{eq:ODE} as a parameterisation of the time-marginal distributions $\rho_t := \mathrm{Law}(X_t)$ through the (time-dependent) vector field $v_t$ (possibly itself depending on $\rho_t$).
 The additional offset $v_t^0$ will be beneficial when prior information on the target dynamics is available, for example when the prior and the likelihood are close to Gaussian (see Section \ref{sec:Lorenz} for an example), but $v^0_t \equiv 0$ is a viable choice.
-Notice that we have dropped the noise contribution from \eqref{eq:MF intro} by setting $\sigma_t \equiv 0$; allowing for a stochastic component is an interesting direction for future work. \\
+Notice that we have dropped the noise contribution from \eqref{eq:MF intro} by setting $\sigma_t \equiv 0$; allowing for a stochastic component is an interesting direction for future work (and has recently been considered by \citet{maurais2024sampling}).